INTERNSHIPS

 Responsibilities:

-• Working with the chaplain to develop the plan & scope for the learning community
+• Work with the chaplain to develop the plan & scope for the learning community

 • Researching resources and inviting guest speakers or dialogue partners